Rough Surface, Heat Transfer CFD Simulation, ANSYS Fluent Training

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.

-In this project, the heat transfer process on a rough surface having small serrated fringes is analyzed and simulated.
+In this project, the heat transfer process on a rough surface having small serrated fringes is analyzed and simulated by ANSYS Fluent software.
 The water flow enters the channel with a velocity of 0.0134 m/s, and since the water flow does not have a high Reynolds number, the Laminar model was used to solve fluid flow equations.
 The energy model is also exploited to calculate the temperature distribution inside the computational domain.

 The geometry of this project is designed in ANSYS design modeler and meshed inside ANSYS meshing software.
 The mesh type used for this geometry is structured and the total number of elements is 102694.